DSIN-INSA-Strasbourg/Hermes-doc/content/1. Hermes/13. Key concepts/_index.md

 ### Auto remediation

 Sometimes, an event may be stored on [error queue](#error-queue) due to a data problem (ie. a group name with a trailing dot will raise an error on Active Directory).
-If the trailing dot is then removed from the group name on [datasource](#datasource), the `modified` event will be stored on [error queue](#error-queue), and won't be processed until previous one is processed, which cannot happen without manually editing [client](#client)'s cache file.
+If the trailing dot is then removed from the group name on [datasource](#datasource), the `modified` event will be stored on [error queue](#error-queue), and won't be processed until previous one is processed, which cannot happen without manually editing [client](#client) cache file.

 The autoremediation solves this type of problems by merging data of `added` and `modified` events of a same object in [error queue](#error-queue).
 It is not enabled by default, as it break the "*all events are processed in the order they were generated*" rule.